mlcommons/ck/docs/mlperf/inference/README.md

 ## Extend and customize benchmarks

-Will be added soon.
-In the meantime, please contact us via [Discord channel](https://discord.gg/JjWNWXKxwT) to get help.
+TBD.
+In the meantime, you can get help from the community via our [Discord server](https://discord.gg/JjWNWXKxwT).

 ### Add new MLPerf benchmark implementation

-TBD

 ### Add new hardware backend

-TBD

 ### Add new model

-TBD

 ### Add new data set

-TBD

 ## Participate in reproducibility and optimization challenges